RungeZhai/LGDropDownTipView/README.md

 [LGDropDownTipView showMessage:@"Random Message" referenceView:self.navigationController.navigationBar];
 ```

 If the message you want to show is the same with the message being shown, the request will be ignored.
-Otherwise, the showing request will be queued and shown one after another.
+Otherwise, the showing request will be queued and the message will be shown after the former one disappears.
 You can show messages to multiple views at the same time.